-In order to study FT for stochastic resonance we choose for the external driving a frequency f = 0.25 Hz, which ensures a good statistic, by allowing the observation of the system over a sufficient number of periods.
-We compute the works and the dissipation using $1.5 \ 10^6$ different t on time series which spans about 7500 period of the driving.
+In order to study the FT for stochastic resonance we choose for the external driving a frequency f = 0.25 Hz, which ensures a good statistic, by allowing the observation of the system over a sufficient number of periods.
+We compute the works and the dissipation using $1.5 \times 10^6$ different values of t in a time series which spans about 7500 periods of the driving.